What is psoriasis?

 The exact cause of psoriasis is unknown.

-However, researchers till date have been able to point out that it occurs due to a misdirected immune system and the various environmental factors.
+However, researchers have been able to point out misdirected immune system as a key contributor to this condition.

 The immune system and your genes